 Upon graduation Brian received a full-tuition scholarship to the Cincinnati College-Conservatory of Music at the University of Cincinnati to pursue a master's degree in saxophone performance.
 While at the Conservatory he studied saxophone with Rick Van Matre and Tom Walsh and jazz improvisation with Pat Harbison.
 After an intense period of study he returned to the Capital District of New York and performed with some of the region's most popular groups including Alex Torres & His Latin Orchestra, the Empire Jazz Orchestra, the Refrigerators, the Adrian Cohen Quartet, Doc Scanlon, the Tom Healy Band, and many more.

-In addition to performing, Brian teaches at Schenectady County Community College and Blue Sky Music Studios and maintains www.albanyjazz.com, an online guide to the region's jazz community.
+In addition to performing, Brian teaches at Schenectady County Community College, the College of Saint Rose and Blue Sky Music Studios and maintains www.albanyjazz.com, an online guide to the region's jazz community.
 He spends most of his free time listening to, playing and composing music, rooting for the Boston Red Sox and Cincinnati Bengals and speaking in the third person.

 As a leader: